 Libertarian Party of Arkansas v.
 Martin, No. 4:15cv-635 (E.D.
 AR.) - This case was filed on October 14, 2015.
 It challenges the state requirement that new or minor parties must choose all of their nominees except presidential nominees by November of the year before the election.
 The parties have taken discovery.
 In April 2016, the Defendants sent the Plaintiffs an extensive request for production of documents and interrogatories encompassing a wide range of communications relating to nomination procedures and other internal party matters.
-The Court held a hearing in the case on July 11, 2016, and indicated that it would enter a decision by July 18, 2016.
+The Court held a hearing in the case on July 11, 2016, and entered a decision on July 15, 2016, which held that the state can't require the party to hold its nominating convention before the major parties hold their primaries.
+This will permit the party to hold its convention in May 2018.
 Plaintiffs' counsel is Jim Linger: (918) 585-2797; bostonbarristers@tulsacoxmail.com.